ru-corporate/boo/README.md

 *Note: this is Windows batch file, but it relies on GNU utilities and csvkit.*

-This result of the batch file is similar to running:
+Batch file result is similar to running:

 ```python
 from boo import download, cut